Various images above courtesy of Craig Kinder Food Photography, Violet Millieri, Astrid Volzke @ourphotostories and Tracey Cotterell

 The pristine and protected environment of the Southern Forests – original home of the world famous Pink Lady – allows apples to naturally develop a fantastic flavour profile and appearance.
 Experience a tour of the packhouse so you can understand the passion and process involved to get a crisp and tasty apple safely from the Southern Forests to your fruit bowl.

 This will also be your opportunity to learn about the recently launched Bravo apple.
-Bred right here in Manjimup it’s dubbed the black apple, because of its dark burgany skin and crsispy white flesh.
-Following the apple experience, you will enjoy a lunch infused with locally grown produce.
+Bred right here in Manjimup it’s dubbed the black apple, because of its dark burgandy skin and crispy white flesh.
+Enjoy a casual lunch cooked with locally grown produce.

 LOCAL PRODUCE DINNER